nforro/rpm-bundle/README.md

 - **repo/**:
     directory that contains results of the build and gpg public key, this is the actual debian repository
-- **travis/install-dependencies.sh**:
+- **travis/install-rpm.sh**:
-    script to be run inside Travis CI environment that installs the package and builds python modules
+    script to be run inside Travis CI environment that installs the package
 - **travis/test.py**:
-    python test script that tries to import the rpm module
+    python test script that tests functionality of the rpm module
+- **travis/tox.ini**:
+    configuration file for tox
 - **make.sh**:
     script that does it all, it builds the repository in docker container and signs its metadata